Gondola ride in Venice: What you need to know + tips & review

 My gondola ride in Venice review

 As I stated at the beginning of this article, I was skeptical about taking a gondola ride in Venice.
-Indeed, it’s somehow disconnected from local life, and it’s purely intended for tourists.
+Indeed, it’s somewhat disconnected from local life and intended solely for tourists.
 If you are a frequent reader of my travel blog, you know I prefer experiences off the beaten path.
 However, taking a private gondola ride in Venice was a fantastic experience, so I’d like to share my thoughts with you.

 For the same reason, I preferred to pre-book a private gondola: I wanted to enjoy the canals of Venice in silence.
 The floating city is mesmerizing, and seeing its buildings from the water level is breathtaking.
 As you can see in the photos and video, the ride is smooth, and there’s even some light traffic from people enjoying their gondola tours.

 Finally, I decided to pre-book a timeslot because I wanted to shoot photos.
-This was a must for me -even if it was pricier- because I always wanted to share my experiences on this blog.
-I chose to start the tour from the Bridge of Sighs and move to the inner canals of Venice.
+This was a must for me – even if it was pricier – because I always wanted to share my experiences on this blog.
+I chose to start the tour at the Bridge of Sighs and then move on to the inner canals of Venice.
 I believe a combination of sightseeing and hidden corners would be an excellent example of what to expect when going on a gondola ride in Venice.

 How do you book the best gondola rides in Venice? (+Combos)

-In the final section of this Venetian gondola guide, I’d like to share the best Venice combo tours you can book right now.
-The list is not exhaustive, and I intend to give you a shortcut in case you don’t want to search for a seat or an itinerary on-site.
+In the final section of this Venetian gondola guide, I’d like to share the best gondola tours in Venice you can book right now.
+The list is not exhaustive, and I’ll provide a shortcut if you don’t want to search for a seat or itinerary on-site.
 The combo tours below include a walking tour to the city’s main attractions and a gondola ride through the canals.

-So, here are the best gondola tours in Venice.
+So, here are the best gondola rides in Venice.

 Doge’s Palace, St Mark’s Basilica & Gondola.
 If your time in Venice is limited and you want to make the most of it, this tour is for you.
-It lasts three hours and includes visiting the iconic Doge’s Palace and the Saint Mark’s Basilica, plus a gondola ride.
+It lasts three hours and includes a visit to the iconic Doge’s Palace and Saint Mark’s Basilica, plus a gondola ride.
 You can book this combo tour here.

 Guided walking tour and gondola.
 This one is similar to the previous tour, but this time, the combo includes a guided walk and a gondola ride.
 That’s a great option if you want to do as much as possible in one day.
 See prices for this tour here.